Known Issues¶

 The current advice from the supplier HPE is that setting these variables will help circumvent most known issues

-.
-If program crashes occur,export FI_MR_CACHE_MONITOR=disabled
+export MPICH_SMP_SINGLE_COPY_MODE=CMAandexport MPICH_MALLOC_FALLBACK=1.
+If program crashes occur,export FI_MR_CACHE_MONITOR=disabledorexport FI_MR_CACHE_MONITOR=memhooksmay help.

 Archived¶